 Photo: Oluwaseye Olusa

-Meyer Bengtsson’s kitchen design comes in four different finishes, which can be used singly or mixed to create colorful and vibrant combinations.
+Meyer Bengtsson’s kitchen design comes in three different finishes, which can be used singly or mixed to create colorful and vibrant combinations.
 The first finish features raw, untreated brass on both the fronts and edges of the panels.
-The back of these panels is laminated in a light gray FENIX NTM laminate.
-The three other finishes are available in each FENIX NTM laminate color; dark gray, light gray and powder.
-Common to all three is that the edge strips consist of raw, untreated brass.
+The back of these panels is laminated in a light grey FENIX NTM laminate.
+The two other finishes are available in each FENIX NTM laminate color; dark grey and light grey.
+Common to both is that the edge strips consist of raw, untreated brass.
 The front and back are finished in the selected laminate color.
-The core of all four finishes consists of MDF.
+The core of all three finishes consists of MDF.

 The brass we use in this design is raw and untreated, so irregularities, minor scratches and differences in shading may appear on the surface.
 This kitchen material requires occasional maintenance.